Jb645/Game-Mod-Q4/README.md

 you can 'stats' to see your stats you can write 'weaponstats' to see all your weapon stats

-*note - this mod can be accesed on the mod branch*
+*note - this mod can be accesed on the mod branch, press tab for help menu*